sharetodiaspora/sharetodiaspora.github.io/README.md

 You can use [share buttons and a custom bookmarklet](http://sharetodiaspora.github.io/about) to create these links.

-**Note**: If you've marked *Remember my choice* then you will be always redirected to the pods you chose that time.
+**Note**: If you've marked *Remember my choice* then you will be always redirected to the pod you chose that time.
 To avoid this, add the parameter `&redirect=false` on the URL.

 ### Contributing a translation
 So you want to contribute?
 Thank you!